 It is normal to feel nervous or even scared of speaking in public.
-Practise your content in the most realistic way (standing up, with the supporting documentation), alone first, in front of a few friends/family, take it to a test audience and then be early in the room to practice there, if possible, the evening before the meeting.
-Don’t hesitate to ask for time in the room with the organiser and ask for the technicians to be there early to review with you the setup.
+Practise your content most realistically (standing up, with the supporting documentation), alone first, in front of a few friends/family, take it to a test audience and then be early in the room to practice there, if possible, the evening before the meeting.
+Don’t hesitate to ask for time in the room with the organiser and ask the technicians to be there early to review the setup.

 The idea is to bring every 1-2 minutes an element of change and/or surprise.
 You can think of the following items: